 This is a Beyond Meat sausage on a pretzel bun loaded up with sauerkraut and a side of tater tots.
 Pick up a packet of mustard to make your brat even more extra.

 Once the party is about to officially get underway, you can make your way back to the front of Main Street U.S.A. to experience the first treat trail and side entrance into the party.
+For 2023, we arrived at around 5:30pm, and the bypass was already open to those with wristbands, so we got our bag and were ready to go!

 Cast Members will be directing day guests down the center of Main Street to the park exit while encouraging party guests to use the walkway that leads you “kind of backstage” from Town Square over to the area near Tomorrowland Terrace.

 These bags are distributed at the same place where the regular trick-or-treat candy bags are distributed.
 They are also sometimes available at the trick-or-treat stations situated throughout the park.
-This year they are giving out a reusable treat bag, and even though the allergy bag is separate, they will give you the regular treat bag if you’d like to take that home with you too.

 Look for this inflatable signage to locate candy distribution locations.